Is It Bad To Have A Lot Of Credit Cards With Zero Balances

 By consistently making on-time payments and keeping low balances, you can demonstrate responsible financial habits to lenders.
 Additionally, carrying a small balance may result in unnecessary interest charges, leading to increased debt and potential financial strain.

-Ultimately, it is always best to pay off your credit card balance in full each month to maintain a healthy credit score and avoid unnecessary fees.
 Remember, your payment history makes up the majority of your FICO score – so make sure to consistently pay off your balances on time and in full.

 How To Decide When To Open A New Credit Card If You Already Have Multiple Credit Card